 The index data can also be used to build a virtual file folder structure for users to navigate through.
 Vendor folders with a PO folder underneath that include POs issued to the vendor and all related documents can be configured using the index data to build the folder structure instead of manually building and maintaining that folder.
 Many users still like to use the folder approach and being able to do that without manually creating and maintaining the folders provides huge benefits for the users retrieving and also for the administrators who have to maintain the system.

 Lastly, retrieving documents from within your ERP system or system of record provides users with the documents based on the data being viewed on the screen.
 When a user is looking at an invoice or a purchase order, users can click a link or press a hot key and the system will produce a result list based on all the documents related to that transaction.
-This keeps the users within the system they use all day and also provides them with every document related to the data being viewed on the screen.
-This approach gives users access within or outside of the document management system versus manually attaching the documents to the transaction in the ERP system or system of record where only users of that system would be able to search and retrieve the documents.

 Versioning